 - In both cases, you will have to declare in your notification the number of TENs previously submitted.

 - Restrictions on the number of TENs also apply to premises.
-There may be no more than 15 TENs per premises or an aggregated total of 21 days per calendar year.
+There may be no more than 15 TENs per premises (increased until the end of 2023 to 20 times in a calendar year) or an aggregated total of 21 days per calendar year (increased until the end of 2023 to 26 days in a calendar year).

 One copy of the Notice, accompanied by the application fee, must be delivered to the Licensing Authority at the address below, at least 10 working days prior to the event.
 A further copy must be delivered to the Chief Officer of Police at the same time.